This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 If you are eating this right away, pour the dressing over the prepared vegetables and toss to combine.
 Right before serving add the seaweed and sesame seeds.

 Can Vegan Asian Slaw Be Made Ahead of Time?

 If you are making this ahead of time, chill the vegetables and dressing separately in the refrigerator.
 When you are ready to serve, stir a little water into the dressing to loosen it up and make it pourable.
 Next, toss the dressing with the vegetables and top with seaweed and sesame seeds right before serving.

 Serve vegan Asian slaw as a side with:

 - Grilled Portobellos

-- Wrap it in gluten free tortillas with baked tofu
+- Wrap it in chickpea flour tortillas with baked tofu

 Disclosure: This post contains Amazon affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products I personally use and love or think my readers will find useful.